Residential Treatment Program and Boarding School For Teen Girls, Ages 12-18

 Clinical excellence.
 The warmth and love of a home away from home.
 That's what we'd want for our daughters.
 So that's what we provide for yours.

 And it works.
 Our outcome studies show that most of our graduates – even those who have not been successful in other placements – never need another treatment program after New Haven.

 How We Do It

 We believe in delivering clinically sophisticated therapies in a context of love and connection.
 We call this treatment approach the Family Works© model because we view the family as the most important system to engage in the healing of any one of its members.
 The Family Works© model is...

 When you enroll your daughter at New Haven, your family becomes a part of ours.
 Even though many families are in great distress when they join us, research supports our view of families as the ultimate model of love, belonging, and healing.
 By embracing you and your daughter with the warmth and care of an extended family, New Haven can help you rediscover and tap your own family's power to heal.

-New Haven has been an industry leader in family-based treatment for fifteen years, implementing a robust program of family therapy, family systems approaches, and family events.
+New Haven has been an industry leader in family-based treatment for almost twenty years, implementing a robust program of family therapy, family systems approaches, and family events.
 We know that no matter what the wounds, no matter what the difficulties, your daughter needs you and you need your daughter.
 New Haven brings families back together.